sMastrodimitris/A-Comparative-Study-On-Recommender-System-Approaches/README.md

 # A-Comparative-Study-On-Recommender-System-Approaches
 My pre-graduate thesis on the subject of recommendation systems.
-Along with the RS algorithms used for the extraction of the thesis conclusions.
+The pdf contains a general overview of the RS theory, usual practices and the conclusion extracted from the study done.